suhasshrinivasan/CarVideoToSpeedPrediction/README.md

 - Extract Features from frames using pre-trained Residual Network 50
 - Performs Ridge Regression to predict speed at each frame
 - Smooths resulting speed prediction vector via a moving average method
-- Test Set MSE of 6.31
+- Test Set MSE of 6.31 (2.51 RMSE m/s)
-- Train Set MSE of 3.84
+- Train Set MSE of 3.84 (1.96 RMSE m/s)

+Be sure to check out cool_viz.mp4 for a cool visualization!

 Here are the main modules I used to produce proper runs and results:
 - ***Keras 1.2.1*** Important: Other versions (particularly 1.1)
     might not extract features identically.
-- Keras backend: Theano 0.8.2 or Tensorflow 0.12.1
+- ***Theano 0.8.2*** Same story as above.
 - Python 2.7
-- Numpy 1.12.0 or 1.11.1
+- Numpy 1.12.0
 - SKLearn 0.18
 - CV2 2.4.9
 Other versions might work as well but haven't been tested.

-Be sure to check out cool_viz.mp4 for a cool visualization.
-Big thanks to Joseph Redmon's YOLO Darknet repo for help generating the visualization.
+Tensorflow 0.12.1 might work as Keras backend as well, but hasn't been rigorously tested.

 To test on new data:
 - Name the video file "drive_test.mp4"